isomerpages/moe-aes/_about-us/Highlights.md

-This year’s NDP theme is ‘Together Our Singapore Spirit’
+This year’s NDP theme is ‘Together Our Singapore Spirit’&nbsp;